BabylonJS/Extensions/recastjs/readme.md

 ## How to build recastjs?

+First, update the Git Submodule using `git submodule update --init` in the recastjs folder.
 You'll need emscripten with an active environment and mingw32-make for Windows (make for Linux).

 The build script can generate JS or WASM.